-- Entry for the Offshore Division is $1000 plus tax
+- Entry for each Offshore Division tournament is $1000 plus tax

 - All calcuttas are optional and include sales tax

-- Registration and calcuttas must be paid for online only no later than midnight on October 22nd.
+- Registration and calcuttas must be paid for online only no later than midnight of the Thursday before the tournament.

 - All applications must be approved by the Tournament Committee in order to fish the Wild West